hyperledger-archives/sawtooth-core/docs/source/_templates/txn_submit_tutorial.rst

 Transactions and their headers are built using the `Google Protocol Buffer <https://developers.google.com/protocol-buffers/>`_ (or Protobuf) format.
-This allows data to be serialized and deserialzed consistently and efficiently across multiple platforms and multiple languages.
+This allows data to be serialized and deserialized consistently and efficiently across multiple platforms and multiple languages.
 The Protobuf definition files are located in the `/protos <https://github.com/hyperledger/sawtooth-core/tree/master/protos>`_